Lherrera094/CINESPA_Sun_Analysis/README.md

 # Other_Works
-Code developed in python for analysis of the data from Sun. using Sunpy library.
+Code developed in Python for analysis of the Sun data using the Sunpy library.
-This code was developed during assitance to the research laboratory CINESPA in Universidad de Costa Rica.
+This code was developed with the assistance of the research laboratory CINESPA at Universidad de Costa Rica.